When I started blogging I was travelling S.E.Asia and used it as a way to communicate my travels with my friends and family.

 I was previously hosted by GoDaddy.
 The service wasn’t great, it was pretty expensive and the load time for my site was really slow.
 After some research I decided to change to Siteground and the transfer of my site was easy and quick.

-The basic plan is £2.75 a month, and since my site has been hosted so well I have upgraded my plan £5.45 a month which allows me host multiple websites and one of the ways I have grown my consultancy business.
+The basic plan is £2.75 a month, and since my site has been hosted so well I have upgraded my plan £5.45 a month which allows me host multiple websites and one of the ways I have grown my consultancy and events business.

 Siteground is a great hosting site and if you sign up using my link I will give you a free one hour skype call.
 I will give you a beginners workshop on how to use wordpress, plus offer support and advice on building your blog.
 Plus, if you need any additional support, all you have to do is email me!